return to Natural Dog Health Remedies

 Due to the migration of the larvae of roundworms through a dog's respiratory system, the infected dog will show the following symptoms:

-Roundworms in dogs are diagnosed by using a microscope to look for eggs in a stool sample.
-Sometimes adult worms may be seen in the feces or vomitus.
+Sometimes adult worms may be seen in the dog's feces or vomitus.
 The worms are round on cross-section and look a bit like spaghetti.

-Since many puppies are infected with roundworms, fecal testing for worm eggs is a must for puppies, and it is also a good idea for adult dogs having their annual check up.
+Since many puppies are infected with roundworms, fecal testing for worm eggs is a must for puppies, and it is also a good idea for adult dogs to be tested annually.

 Therefore, before using these products, consult with a vet and get a thorough examination to see if the affected puppy actually has a serious worm problem.
 If your puppy has a very serious infestation, then by all means use the conventional deworming treatment under the supervision of a veterinarian.

-However, if a puppy's worm problem is not particularly serious, a healthy diet enriched with Vitamin A and other natural remedies as described below may be sufficient to get rid of the roundworms.
+On the other hand, if a puppy's worm problem is not particularly serious, a healthy diet enriched with Vitamin A and other natural remedies as described in the next section may be sufficient to get rid of the roundworms.

 Garlic